[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 Advanced settings Tools / Authentication / Network / Lifecycle / Execution limits / Truncation / Session Storage

-The Model provider offers default values.
-I selected Amazon Bedrock:
+The Model provider step also suggests default values.
+I selected Amazon Bedrock.

 Select model provider